EinarsNG/dsplit/README.md

 | `-m` or `--move` | Move files instead of copying them. | False |
 | `-t` or `--tree` | Print each group and their matched files without doing anything. | False |

-Example: `./dsplit -p . -e 'bin$' -e '\.d$'` - creates two file groups one ending with `.bin` and the other `.d`.
+Example: `./dsplit -s . -e 'bin$' -e '\.d$'` - creates two file groups one ending with `.bin` and the other `.d`.
 Creates two folders in the current working directory (1 and 2) which contain all these files keeping the structure they were before.

 # Still work in progress